Expect the unexpected for rivalry matchup with Florida State

 Although the stadium won’t be packed and there won’t be any tailgaters, the rivalry will go on.

 Kickoff is scheduled for 7:30 p.m.
 Saturday at Hard Rock Stadium.
-The game will be broadcast on ABC and ESPN’s College GameDay will air from outside Hard Rock Stadium Saturday morning.
+The game will be broadcast on ABC, and ESPN’s College GameDay will air from outside Hard Rock Stadium Saturday morning.